tickup-se/mlink_subscribe_test/README.md

 (time: 15:02:04 [CEST]) open cross trades: 0 close cross trades: 0 unique open: 0 unique close: 0 no. print messages: 0
 ```

+Is saving a file every minute containing the current seen ticker names for open and close cross trades named: open_trades.txt and close_trades.txt at the location executing the program.
+The files can be used by the tool *file_compare* to compare the ticker names in the historic and live data.

 1. The local time and the local timezone where the code runs
 2. number of open cross trades seen from the subscribed universe